cosmix/percy/docs/tools/cline-tools-guide.md

-# Percy Tools Reference Guide
+# Archimedes Tools Reference Guide

-## What Can Percy Do?
+## What Can Archimedes Do?

-Percy is your AI assistant that can:
+Archimedes is your AI assistant that can:

 -   Edit and create files in your project
 -   Run terminal commands